makrai/notes/sap1904-socialIQA-commonsense.md

     answers pertaining to the wrong participants (examples 5 and 6), despite
 * We expect that this task would benefit from models
   * capable of more complex reasoning about entity state, or models that are
-  * more explicitly endowed with commonsense (e.g. from KGs like ATOMIC)
+  * more explicitly endowed with commonsense (eg from KGs like ATOMIC)

 # 6 SocialIQa for Transfer Learning